MangelMaxime/Nacara/docs/content/plugins/themes/default/navbar.md

 | `NavbarWidget html` / `NavbarDynamicWidget render` | Markup from a plugin - search and the version switcher arrive this way |

 `Navbar` is the left side, `NavbarEnd` the right.

+An item's url is a page's source file, written as the [menu](menu.md) writes it, and the theme resolves it with the base url and the version prefix.
+Anything it cannot match to a page is used as written.

 ## Around the page